skywarth/chaotic-schedule/README.md

 - I have a command to send notifications to my clients.
 But I would like it to be sent at a random time between `14:00` and `17:00`
 - I would like to send some gifts to users if they are active between my special event period which is every week `Friday` and `Saturday` between `00:00` and `04:20`
 - My boss asked me to generate and send statistical reports regarding database activities every month, but only on `Monday`, `Wednesday` and `Friday`.
 And this report has to be delivered in the morning between `08:00` and `09:30` and I want it to look like I've personally generated and sent it personally.
 So random time and date is crucial to stage this.
 - I would like to send reminders to customers and I want it to look and feel *human*.
 So random run times and dates every week would help me a lot.
 Otherwise, if I send every week on `Tuesday` `11:00` they would know this is automated and ignore these.
+- There is a financial deficit, in order to detect the source of it I'll be running audit calculations.
+But these have to be random, otherwise they'll alter the records accordingly.
+I need to run audit calculations/assertions 3 times a day at random times.
 - I'm trying to detect certain anomalies in my data, and therefore it would help me a lot to run a command completely randomly but with a minimum of at least 100 times a year.

 <a name='documentation'></a>